lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 ## Homomorphic Operations

-In this section we will show that the LWE scheme above is homomorphic under addition and multiplication by a plaintext.
+In the next two sections we will show that the LWE scheme above is homomorphic under addition and multiplication by a plaintext.

 More precisely, we will define a homomorphic addition function, $\mathrm{CAdd}$ with the following signature: